fabric-devkit/core-platform/docs/networks/addorg.md

 2019-02-27 14:17:06.069 UTC [minimalcc] Infof -> INFO 003 Name2: John Amount2: 20
 ```

-### Add `Org2` to existing network channel containing `Org1`

-1. Run the command `./fabricOps.sh clean` - this is to ensure that you have a clean network
+Step 3 - Run the command `./fabricOps.sh add-org2 artefacts` to create artefacts for `org2`.

-2. Run `./fabricOps.sh network artefacts`, followed by `./fabricOps.sh network start` and then `./fabricOps.sh network init`.
-3. Run `./fabricOps.sh add-org2 artefacts` and followed by `./fabricOps.sh add-org2 join`.
-You will see console displaying a two step operations.
-If no error proceed to next step.
+Step 4 - Run the command `./fabricOps.sh add-org2 join`.

-4. Run `./fabricOps.sh add-org2 validate`.
-Ignore the sentence `Error: error sending transaction for invoke: could not send: EOF` and if you see in the console log `proposal response: version:1 response:<status:200 payload:"Payment done" >`, it means org2 has been added.
+Step 5 - Run the command `./fabricOps.sh add-org2 validate` to install and instantiate chaincode in `org2`.
+Ignore the sentence `Error: error sending transaction for invoke: could not send: EOF`.
+If you see in the console log `proposal response: version:1 response:<status:200 payload:"Payment done" >`, it means org2 has been added.
 For further confirmation if you run the command `fabricOps.sh status` and if you see a container named `dev-peer0.org-mycc-1.0` it means your org2 has been properly added.

-> Note:
-> The error message appears to be caused by a bug in the `peer chaincode invoke` command.